Vectorworks/developer-scripting/Function Reference/Functions/AddCavity.md

 To apply a bitmap fill pattern, use positive value corresponding to the index  of the bitmap pattern.
 To apply a vector fill pattern, use the negative of the vector fill index (index * -1).

-Fill patterns and their associated constants can be found in the [[VS:Function Reference Appendix#Fill Patterns|VectorScript Appendix]].
+Fill patterns and their associated constants can be found in the [VectorScript Appendix](../Appendix/pages/Appendix%20E%20-%20Miscellaneous%20Selectors.md#fill-patterns).

 ```pascal
 PROCEDURE AddCavity(